Post

-How to Support Multiple Languages on a Jekyll Blog with Polyglot (1) - Applying Polyglot Plugin & Implementing hreflang alt Tags, Sitemap, and Language Selection Button
+How to Support Multiple Languages on a Jekyll Blog with Polyglot (1) - Applying the Polyglot Plugin & Implementing hreflang alt Tags, Sitemap, and a Language Selector Button

-This post introduces the process of implementing multilingual support on a Jekyll blog based on 'jekyll-theme-chirpy' using the Polyglot plugin.
-As the first in the series, it covers applying the Polyglot plugin and modifying the HTML header and sitemap.
+This post introduces the process of implementing multi-language support on a Jekyll blog based on the 'jekyll-theme-chirpy' by applying the Polyglot plugin.
+This is the first part of the series, covering the application of the Polyglot plugin and modifications to the HTML header and sitemap.

 Overview

-About 4 months ago, in early July 2024, I added multilingual support to this Jekyll-based blog hosted on Github Pages by applying the Polyglot plugin.
-This series shares the bugs encountered during the process of applying the Polyglot plugin to the Chirpy theme, their solutions, and how to write HTML headers and sitemap.xml considering SEO.
-The series consists of two posts, and this is the first post of the series.
+About four months ago, in early July 12024, I added multi-language support to this blog, which is hosted on GitHub Pages with Jekyll, by applying the Polyglot plugin.
+This series shares the bugs encountered while applying the Polyglot plugin to the Chirpy theme, their solutions, and how to write the HTML header and sitemap.xml with SEO in mind.
+The series consists of two posts, and the one you are reading is the first.

 Requirements

-itself should exist only once in the root path without duplication. - All features provided by the Chirpy theme should function normally on each language page, and if not, they should be modified to work properly.
+• All features provided by the Chirpy theme must function correctly on each language page.
+If not, they must be modified to work properly.

-- No errors occurring during the build process using GitHub Actions
+• No errors during the build process using GitHub Actions.

-- Post search function in the upper right corner of the blog working normally
+• The post search function in the top-right corner of the blog works correctly.

 Applying the Polyglot Plugin

-Since Jekyll does not natively support multilingual blogs, an external plugin must be used to implement a multilingual blog that meets the above requirements.
-After searching, I found that Polyglot is widely used for multilingual website implementation and can satisfy most of the above requirements, so I adopted this plugin.
+Jekyll does not natively support multilingual blogs, so an external plugin is needed to meet the requirements above.
+After some research, I found that Polyglot is widely used for creating multilingual websites and could satisfy most of my requirements, so I chose to use it.

-As I use Bundler, I added the following content to the Gemfile
+Since I’m using Bundler, I added the following to my Gemfile.

 1